earthly/website/blog/_posts/2023-05-23-bazel-with-rust.md

     Learn how to use Bazel with Rust to simplify the build and deployment process of your applications.
 This article provides a step-by-step guide on setting up Bazel, building a Rust application, and running tests, helping you streamline your development workflow and improve build efficiency.
 last_modified_at: 2023-07-11
 ---
-**This article explains how to integrate Bazel with Rust.
-Earthly ensures containerized consistency in Bazel builds.
+**The article discusses integrating Bazel with Rust for improved build speeds.
+Earthly provides caching mechanisms that can accelerate build times for Rust developers.
 [Check it out](/).**

 Building and deploying software can be a complicated and time-consuming process, especially as applications grow in size and complexity.
 One tool that can help simplify this process is [Bazel](https://bazel.build), an open-source build tool developed by Google.
 [Bazel](/blog/bazel-build) is designed to make it easy to build and test large and complex codebases and is particularly well-suited for monorepos, which are codebases that contain multiple projects or components.